-On June 20, 2011, FIC announced the pricing of its initial public offering (the "Offering") of 4,670,000 shares of its common stock at the offering price of \$15.00 per share resulting in net proceeds of \$63,914,175, after deducting underwriting fees totaling \$4,532,010 and transaction costs associated with the offering totaling \$1,603,815.
+On June 20, 2011, FIC announced the pricing of its initial public offering (the "Offering") of 4,670,000 shares of its common stock at the offering price of \$15.00 per share resulting in net proceeds of \$63,853,187, after deducting underwriting fees totaling \$4,532,010 and transaction costs associated with the offering totaling \$1,664,803.
 The transaction costs were primarily for accounting, legal and other professional services and were recorded as a reduction to additional paid-in capital.
-As of June 30, 2011, the Company had 8,726,521 shares of common stock outstanding.
+On July 14, 2011, the Company's underwriters purchased 700,500 shares of the Company's common stock at the public offering price of \$15.00 per share to cover over-allotments resulting in proceeds to the Company of \$9,771,975, net of underwriting fees of \$735,525.
+As of September 30, 2011, the Company had 9,427,021 shares of common stock outstanding.

 The management agreement between the Fund and Fidus Capital, LLC (the Fund's former investment advisor) was terminated in conjunction with the Formation Transactions.
-For all periods subsequent to the consummation of the Formation Transactions and the Offering, the Company will pay a quarterly base management fee and an incentive fee to Fidus Investment Advisors, LLC (the "Investment Advisor") under an investment advisory agreement (the "Investment Advisory Agreement").
-The investment professionals of the Investment Advisor are the same as those of Fidus Capital, LLC.
+For all periods subsequent to the consummation of the Formation Transactions and the Offering, the Company pays a quarterly base management fee and an incentive fee to Fidus Investment Advisors, LLC (the "Investment Advisor") under an investment advisory agreement (the "Investment Advisor are the same as those of Fidus Capital, LLC.